wkm97/drivers-map/README.md

     - overlay on top of the map rendered with glass effect, so that it blend in well
     - position panel at bottom center so that it is easier to slide or control in mobile view, nearer to finger
     - there is only one variable to manipulate, so I arrange label and slider on the same level
+    - `ControlPanel` designed in composition pattern for more flexibility
 5. Created a slider based on the [example](https://preline.co/docs/range-slider.html#overview) found.
     - thinking of extracting the lengthy classname, but ended up colocating it at the same file for easier editing
     - just did some minor tweak like grouping the `-webkit-*` and `-moz-*`